Skip to content

 Finding a Position

 Once the Faculty Supervisor of the designated program has approved you, the Faculty Supervisor will attempt to place you with an employer that matches your needs.
-Do not agree to be interviewed for an internship until you have made sure that you have met the requirements, completed your application and resume, and met with your Faculty Supervisor assigned to you if you wish to receive college credit for this experience.
+Many students search for their own internships directly.
+Do not agree to be interviewed for an internship until you have made sure that you have met the requirements and met with your Faculty Supervisor assigned to you if you wish to receive college credit for this experience.

 Resume and Interview Resources